 Rum was exported to Europe from the Antilles, used in slave trade and Indian trade as well.
 It was traded for Gold and Silver

-Some hints on how to enjoy the rum and remove the yellow net from the bottle...
+Some hints on how to enjoy Brugal rum and remove the yellow net from the bottle...

 I have never figured out a use for the netting.
 I use one in my kitchen to hold the onions and some veggies.
 You can tie them together and use them as a rope (great clothes line).
-I use many tied together with a close clip on the end to get my key from the Colmado delivery man.
-Just lower down the rope from floors above and he can attach the key and you heist it up so you do not have to go down the stairs to lock the door (lazy isn't it?)
+I use many tied together with a close clip on the end so I can lower it down from the 2nd floor window to get my key from the deliveryman.
+Just lower down the rope from floors above and he can attach the key and you heist it up so I do not have to go down the stairs to lock the door (lazy isn't it?).
 Save them to see how much of a drinker you really are.
-They make nice little ankle bracelets and shows the world how many bottles you imbibed.
+They make nice little ankle bracelets and show the world how many bottles you imbibed.
 Put one on your head like a skull cap to show the world just how much you have drank..drunken..drinked...

 Brandy from Connecticut wrote with a game they play with the nets from the Brugal bottle: "My friends have a tradition of awarding the net to the person who finishes the bottle.
 The net is then tied around the wrist and worn as a bracelet.
 This has become a game for us and often we are drinking quickly to see who will get the last swig!
 It is also a sign that those of us who aren't Dominican can drink with the best of them!!"
 Thanks for the input Brandy.